MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Related works

-Traditional machine learning technologies have been applied to identify the important node in various networks.
-The study \cite{ASGHARIANREZAEI2023119086} trained several machine learning models on the node representations to rank vital nodes.
-Zhao et al. \cite{9050733} captured the relationship between the real propagation ability of node and its structural features by comparing different machine learning algorithms.
-Deng et al. \cite{DENG2019105652} identified insider trading nodes by Gradient Boosting Decision Tree and Differential Evolution.
-Nevertheless, these methods are inefficient and susceptible to information loss due to their reliance on feature engineering and domain knowledge.
+Traditional machine learning technologies have been applied to identify important nodes in various networks.
+In \cite{ASGHARIANREZAEI2023119086}, several machine learning models were trained on node representations to rank vital nodes.
+Zhao et al. \cite{9050733} captured the relationship between the real propagation ability of a node and its structural features by comparing different machine learning algorithms.
+Deng et al. \cite{DENG2019105652} identified insider trading nodes using a GBDT and differential evolution.
+However, these methods are inefficient and susceptible to information loss due to their reliance on feature engineering and domain knowledge.

-Some studies also apply deep learning to evaluate the importance of nodes.
-For general networks, the study \cite{yu2020identifying} transformed the problem of identifying important nodes into a regression task using graph convolutional neural networks.
-The study \cite{liu2022learning} developed a multi-task learning with a self-supervised pretext task to extract information about node location and global topology.
-GENI \cite{park2019estimating} employed a predicate-aware attention mechanism and flexible centrality adjustment for importance score aggregation in Knowledge Graph.
-We note that there is a scarcity of studies using deep learning to identify the importance of nodes in traffic networks.
-The study \cite{huang2022traffic} is one of the few representative recent studies.
-It proposed a method called TraNode2vec, which clustered node embeddings based on topology and combined them with the traffic volumes at intersections to evaluate the importance of intersections.
-However, the ranking results of TraNode2Vec are not determined by a learnable module, and it fails to consider diverse characteristics of road network into the model.
-To solve these problems, we introduce a deep learning-based method that integrates multiple road and traffic characteristics to identify and rank the importance of road segments.
-Differing from our previous method \cite{xu2018discovery}, the method in this paper is learnable.
+Deep learning has been used to evaluate the importance of nodes.
+For general networks, the problem of identifying important nodes was transformed into a regression task using a graph convolutional neural network \cite{yu2020identifying}.
+In \cite{liu2022learning}, multi-task learning with a self-supervised pretext task was developed to extract information regarding the node location and global topology.
+GENI \cite{park2019estimating} employs a predicate-aware attention mechanism and flexible centrality adjustment for importance score aggregation in a knowledge graph.
+Few studies have used deep learning to identify the importance of nodes in traffic networks.
+In a representative study \cite{huang2022traffic}, a method called TraNode2vec was proposed.
+It clusters node embeddings based on topology and combines them with traffic volumes at intersections to evaluate the importance of intersections.
+However, the ranking results of TraNode2Vec were not determined by a learnable module, and the diverse characteristics of road networks could not be incorporated into the model.
+To solve these problems, we introduce a deep learning-based method that integrates multiple roads and traffic characteristics to identify and rank the importance of road segments.
+Unlike our previous method \cite{xu2018discovery}, the proposed method is learnable.